Friday, October 31, 2008

 10.)
 One to three eggs are laid, hatching in about 35 days.
 Normally, only one chick survives to fly from the nest.
 When food resources are abundant as many as three eaglets may fledge from the same nest.

-2.)
+1.)
+Elephants drink 30 gallons of water a day.
+That would be like us drinking 480 glasses of water a day.
+Hope you are thirsty.2.)
 The Largest elephant on record was an adult male african elephant.
 It weighed about 24,000 pounds and was 13 feet tall at the shoulder.

 3.)
 The calls elephants make can be heard up to five miles away.